-Mr Ahern has contributed to Queensland through his participation in politics, business, philanthropy and community service.
-Following a lengthy political career marked with innovation, fortitude and stoicism, Mr Ahern was appointed National Party leader serving as Queensland Premier for two years during a time of considerable challenge and change.
-After retiring from the political arena, Mr Ahern demonstrated innovation and entrepreneurship in his successful shift to business leadership where he contributed to various initiatives advancing Queensland’s interest in technology, energy and financial development.
-In the social arena his role in promoting the leading-edge Queensland Community Foundation is significant in encouraging a culture supporting philanthropy within the state and providing a sustainable income stream for Queensland charities.
+The Honourable Mike Ahern AO has contributed to Queensland through his participation in politics, business, philanthropy and community service.
+Mike was appointed National Party leader in 1987 and served as Queensland Premier for two years.
+He then demonstrated innovation and entrepreneurship in his shift to business leadership where he advanced Queensland’s interest in technology, energy and financial development.
+In the social arena he encouraged a culture to support philanthropy, providing a sustainable income stream for Queensland charities.

 The Honourable Sir Llewellyn (Llew) Edwards AC

-Sir Llew is an outstanding Queenslander who has made exceptional contributions to many fields.
-Sir Llew qualified firstly as an electrician and has since worked in the medical profession as a doctor, in government having served as the Member for Ipswich, the Minister for Health and Queensland Deputy Premier and Treasurer, and in business as a Director of the successful family electrical firm R.T.
+The Honourable Sir Llewellyn (Llew) Edwards AC is a Queensland business leader who has contributed to many fields.
+Initially qualifying as an electrician, Llew has since worked in the medical profession as a doctor; in government as the Member for Ipswich, the Minister for Health and Queensland Deputy Premier and Treasurer; and in business as a director of the successful family electrical firm R.T.
 Edwards & Sons.
-Sir Llew has also contributed to the field of education through his long standing role as Chancellor of The University of Queensland.
-One of his greatest achievements of all is the lasting international impact World Expo 88 had on not only Brisbane but Queensland and Australia.
-No matter his occupation, Sir Llew has always maintained his goodwill and sense of humility as he helped transform Queensland into the great state it is today.
+Llew has also contributed to the field of education through his role as Chancellor of The University of Queensland.

 Professor Michael Good AO